Carlos Ibáñez e Ibáñez de Ibero: From the Map Commission to the Geographic and Statistical Institute in Spain

 In 1858 Spain's central geodetic base of triangulation was measured in Madridejos (Toledo) with exceptional precision for the time thanks to the Spanish Standard.
 Ibáñez and his colleagues wrote a monograph which was translated into French by Aimé Laussedat.
-The experiment, in which the results of two methods were compared, was a landmark in the controversy between French and German geodesists about the length of geodesic triangulation bases, and empirically validated the method of General Johann Jacob Bayer, founder of the International Association of Geodesy.
+The experiment, in which the results of two methods were compared, was a landmark in the controversy between French and German geodesists about the length of geodesic triangulation bases, and empirically validated the method of General Johann Jacob Bayer, founder of the Central European Arc Measurement.

 From 1865 to 1868 Ibáñez added the survey of the Balearic Islands with that of the Iberian Peninsula.
 For this work, he devised a new instrument, which allowed much faster measurements.
 In 1869, Ibáñez brought it along to Southampton where Alexander Ross Clarke was making the necessary measurements to compare the Standards of length used in the World.
 Finally, this second version of the appliance, called the Ibáñez apparatus, was used in Switzerland to measure the geodetic bases of Aarberg, Weinfelden and Bellinzona.
+In June 1886, following these operations, Ibáñez's apparatus was recalibrated on Brunner's international bimetallic apparatus (itself calibrated on the international prototype metre) at the International Bureau of Weights and Measures (BIPM).

+A difference of 1/65 000 between the French and Spanish triangulations appeared when the French triangulation, which until then, like the Spanish triangulation, was based on measurements taken with instruments calibrated on Borda's double-toise no. 1, was reduced to the international prototype metre, itself calibrated on the Mètre des Archives.
+Assuming a linear thermal expansion coefficient of 11.6·10^{−6} °C^{-1} for steel, the difference between the legal metre (defined as 443.296 lines of the Toise of Peru) and the international metre (defined as the length of the Mètre des Archives) must be related to a temperature error of approximately 1.3 °C during the manufacturing of Borda apparatus, which was used for baseline measurements of the Arc measurement of Delambre and Méchain.

 In 1870 Ibáñez founded the Spanish National Geographic Institute which he then directed until 1889.
 At the time it was the world's biggest geographic institute.
 It encompassed geodesy, general topography, leveling, cartography, statistics and the general service of weights and measures.